 Your tenancy agreement is a legal document which you sign at the start of your tenancy.
-It provides all the details of your responsibilities as a tenant, our responsibilities as a landlord and your rights.

 If you break your tenancy agreement we can take action to gain possession of your home which could lead to your eviction and therefore you would need to look for a new home.